ksingh7/odf-nano/README.md

 # Introduction
 - Do you like OpenShift ? .....
-Sweet !
+Sweet  :+1:
 - Do you use [CRC (CodeReady Containers)](https://developers.redhat.com/products/codeready-containers/overview) for local dev/test ?  .....
 Great !
-- Would you like persistent File/Block/Object Storage in your CRC Dev Environment  .....
-Awesome, Now we are Talking !
+- Would you like persistent File/Block/Object Storage in your CRC Dev/Test environment .....
+Awesome !
 # Introducing ODF-Nano
 `ODF-Nano` lets you deploy [OpenShift Data Foundation](https://www.redhat.com/en/technologies/cloud-computing/openshift-data-foundation) on your Laptop.
 For dev/test experimentation developers ofter need persistent storage with OpenShift (CRC).
 CRC did not had a persistent storage solution,  `ODF-Nano` solves persistent storage problem for CRC.